Zodiac (film): Development

 Fincher and Fischer approached Metro-Goldwyn-Mayer (MGM) to finance the film but talks fell through because MGM wanted the running time fixed at two hours and fifteen minutes.
-Warner Bros. and Paramount Pictures agreed to share the production costs and were more flexible about the running time.
+Warner Bros.
+Pictures and Paramount Pictures agreed to share the production costs and were more flexible about the running time.
 The executives were concerned about the large amount of dialogue, lack of action scenes, and inconclusive ending.
 When Dave Toschi met Fincher, Fischer, and Vanderbilt, Fincher told him that he was not going to make another Dirty Harry (which is loosely based on the Zodiac case).
 Toschi was impressed with their knowledge of the case and realized that he had learned from them.
 Toschi watched Zodiac several times and said "I thought Ruffalo did a good job," but also that the film reminded him of old frustrations that the case was never closed.
 The Zodiac's surviving victims, Mike Mageau and Bryan Hartnell, were consultants on the film.

 Alan J. Pakula's film All the President's Men was the template for Zodiac as Fincher felt that it was also "the story of a reporter determined to get the story at any cost and one who was new to being an investigative reporter.
 It was all about his obsession to know the truth."
 Like in that film, he did not want to spend time telling the back story of any of the characters, focusing, instead, on what they did in regards to the case."
 Vanderbilt was drawn to the notion that Graysmith went from a cartoonist to one of the most significant investigators of the case.
 He pitched the story as: "What if Garry Trudeau woke up one morning and tried to solve the Son of Sam"?
 As he worked on the script, he became friends with Graysmith.
 The filmmakers secured the cooperation of the Vallejo Police Department (one of the key investigators at the time) because they hoped that the film would inspire someone to come forward with information that might help solve the cold case.